100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 You will also notice this action while driving as a form of courtesy to other drivers on the road.

 Specifically a green sea turtle.
 This is an important term to Hawaiians as the honu are a form of guardian spirit (amakua) and a symbol of wisdom and good luck.

 Green sea turtles are protected in Hawaii as an endangered species.
 They are not allowed to be touched or fed and a sufficient distance must be maintained at all times.

 - Nani — beautiful, enjoyable

 Test your knowledge of the States with this

 Hawaiian Greetings and Signs

-Here are some essential words in Hawaii to be on the lookout for even though many signs are written in both Hawaiian and English.
+Here are some essential words in Hawaii to be on the lookout for, even though many signs are written in both Hawaiian sayings and in English.